RolfVieten/StalGrowth/README.md

 # StalBIAS

 StalBIAS is a Open Source and Cross Platform program for determining stalagmite growth.
-We use a open formula by  Baker et al., 1998 found in the paper ["Testing theoretically predicted stalagmite growth rate with Recent annually laminated samples: Implications for past stalagmite deposition"](http://www.sciencedirect.com/science/article/pii/S0016703797003438) to deduce the empirical growth of a stalagmite given certain conditions.
+We use a open formula by  Baker et al., 1998 found in the paper ["Testing theoretically predicted stalagmite growth rate with Recent annually laminated samples: Implications for past stalagmite deposition"](http://www.sciencedirect.com/science/article/pii/S0016703797003438) to deduce the empirical growth of a stalagmite given certain conditions from cave monitoring observations.

 ## Features